ChoGGi/SurvivingMars_CheatMods/Tutorials/Locales.md

 		else
 			str = ...
 		end

+		if UICity then
+			result,str = true,_InternalTranslate(str)
+		else
 			-- procall is pretty much pcall, but with logging result,str = procall(SafeTrans,str)
+		end

-		-- just in case a
+		-- just in case
 		if not result or type(str) ~= "string" then local arg2 = select(2,...)
 			if type(arg2) == "string" then
 				return arg2
 			end
-			-- i'd rather know if something failed by having a string rather than a func fail return StringFormat("%s < Missing text string id",...) end
+			-- i'd rather know if something failed by having a string rather than a func fail return missing_str:format(...)
+		end

 		-- and done